snatella/wine-builder-ubuntu-docker/README.md

-_Currently completely untested._

 # Wine Builder - Ubuntu

 This is aimed at developers who want to build a bi-arch wine in the most compatible and platform independent way, with the best build speed possible.

 To this end it builds using Ubuntu 18.04 for best glibc compatibility.
+Wine 5.18-5.19 won't build on Ubuntu 18.04, use the 19.10 tag for these.

 Docker or a docker compatible container system is required to make use of this.